 Uploading existing content

 One of the simplest things you can sign up to do is to help add content.
 I've got about 40 or 50 further guides, manuals, and publications on men and gender I'd like to add to XY.
 It's easy to do so, but it just takes time.
 So I'm hoping that some people may sign up to help.
 It's easy.
-I'll make the files available online via a 'drop' site (or I can do it the old-fashioned way, e-mailing attachments or even sending you a CD).
+I'll make the files available online via a 'drop' site (or I can do it the old-fashioned way, e-mailing attachments).
 I'll send some simple instructions, and away you can go.

 Writing and blogging